Sacre Cour de Paris

 The Louvre is the world’s most famous museum and possible resting place of the Holy Grail.

-Venus De Milo in The Louvre
+The Venus De Milo statue on display at The Louvre

 The Venus De Milo – Reward offered for the return of her arms.

-One of my favourite areas of Paris is Montemarte.
-It’s where the great artists once lived and worked.
-The Basilica of the Sacré Cœur sits on top of a hill overlooking the city (there’s a LOT of steps up to it so take the funicular) and the view from the top is amazing.
+The view from the top is amazing.
 The Pigalle area is nearby with more sex shops than you can shake a whip at and the infamous Moulin Rouge.
 It’s actually a great area to stroll around at night as long as you’re vigilant and don’t stay too late.

 Ladies and Gentlemen – Welcome to the Moulin Rouge!

-The Verdict on Paris
+The Verdict

-There are so many other wonderful sights to see in Paris – the Palace of Versailles, the Catacombs, the Luxembourg Gardens – but as I said at the very beginning, it’s just really hard to fit it it all in.
 It’s a city full of familiarity, and yet surprises around every corner.
 It will keep giving until you return, asking for more.
-Everyone should see it in real life at least once, however it’ll become clear pretty quickly that once is never enough.
+Everyone should see it in real life at least once, however, it’ll become clear pretty quickly that once is never enough.

 1. Pingback: The Top 10 Attractions at Disney's Animal Kingdom